 Welcome to Allergy Spot!

-Rewind about 12 years and I had no idea about allergies.
+In the past I had no idea about allergies.
 Apart from a bit of hay fever, it just wasn’t something that was on my radar.

 All that changed very rapidly when we started our family.